inov8ru/whitepaper/en/contents.md

 This economy cannot be based on money, since money is a tool for subjectively fair exchange of work results.
 In this case, there is no work: people bring benefits and pleasure for free, simply because they want to do it and want to receive approval from others in the form of gratitude.

-VIZ tries to make the gratitude received useful in the long term, without reducing this process to payment or donation.
+The VIZ tries to make the gratitude received useful in the long term, without reducing this process to payment or donation.
 Within the framework of the VIZ ecosystem, participants can reward each other with the viz cryptoasset, and the amount of awards becomes a kind of universal "social capital" of the participant, determining its significance within the community.

 The key difference between VIZ and classic donation services is that the reward is not transferred from the rewarding person to the recipient, but is distributed to the rewarding person from the constantly ongoing issue of the viz cryptoasset.